perumal-hacker/ChromeExtension/README.md

 ## Description

 The Dark Mode Toggle Chrome Extension is a simple and lightweight tool that allows users to manually toggle dark mode on websites.
-This extension enables you to switch between light and dark themes, making your browsing experience more comfortable, especially in low-light environments.
+This extension enables you to switch between light and dark themes, making your browsing experience more comfortable, especially in low-light environments

 ## Features